Ilan Goldfajn, President, Inter-American Development Bank

 In recent years, the focus has turned to facilitating the use of evidence, but challenges persist.
 The Center for Global Development’s recent Working Group on New Evidence Tools for Policy Impact highlights that the available funding, capacity, and institutional incentives for learning and evidence use continue to be limited across governments, aid agencies, and international organizations.

-Join us on May 24 for an in-person event co-hosted by CGD and 3ie that brings together research and operational experts from leading development organizations.
+CGD and 3ie co-hosted an event that brings together research and operational experts from leading development organizations.
 Speakers will share lessons learned on how to integrate data and evidence into routine decision-making.
-They will also highlight concrete examples of using evidence to enhance the impact of public and aid resources.
-The event will feature a series of presentations, a panel discussion, and audience Q&A. As 3ie celebrates its 15th anniversary, we look forward to reflecting together on what we have learned, and exploring new pathways for evidence leadership, incentives, and impact.
+The speakers highlight concrete examples of using evidence to enhance the impact of public and aid resources.
+As 3ie celebrates its 15th anniversary, we reflect together on what we have learned and explore new pathways for evidence leadership, incentives, and impact.